 Increasing Pi’s CPU throttling threshold

 By default, Pi’s soft limit is set at 60°C but it is possible to set the temperature at which CPU throttling occurs to a higher threshold value.
 By adding the line temp_soft_limit=70 to the /boot/config.txt file, automatic underclocking can be ‘postponed’ until the Pi reaches a higher temperature.
-Whilst Raspberry Pi’s CPU is generally capable of withstanding high temperatures for short bursts, operating at the upper end of the range poses significant risks to the longevity of the device.
+Whilst Raspberry Pi’s CPU is generally capable of withstanding high temperatures for short timescales, continuous operation at the upper end of the range does pose some risk to the longevity of the device

 Are there other ways to avoid overheating ?